visualopsholdings/nodes/README.md

 ## More complicated tests

-You can run tests that build multiple servers and run tests between then with.
+You can run tests that build multiple servers and run tests between then with:

 ```
-cd ci
-/allnodetests1.sh
+ci/allnodetests1.sh
 ```

 ## Testing dependencies